Researchers explore an unlikely treatment for cognitive disorders: video games

 But the federal government thought otherwise.
 Morimoto and her team received a $7.5 million grant from the National Mental Health Institute to conduct clinical trials for Neurogrow.

 Neurogrow isn't the only game that claims to treat brain health.
 EndeavorRx is a video game designed to treat ADHD in children.
 It looks like a cross between the popular app Subway Surfers and Mario Kart.
-Developed by Akili Interactive, it became the first-ever video game to receive FDA approval for ADHD treatment in 2020.
+Developed by Akili Interactive, in 2020 the FDA allowed it to be marketed as a treatment for inattention in kids with ADHD.

-While FDA approval seems like the ultimate stamp of approval for a medical product, some researchers are skeptical.
+While the FDA's blessing seems like the ultimate stamp of approval for a medical device, some researchers are skeptical.
 Speaking to The Washington Post, Russell Barkley, a clinical psychologist and researcher, called the game a "marketing ploy."

 "The effects [of the game] just don't generalize," Barkley said.
 "You get better at playing the game and anything similar to playing the game."